MyIntervals/PHP-CSS-Parser/README.md

 The resulting CSS document structure can be manipulated prior to being output.

+### Options

+#### Charset

+The charset option is used only if no @charset declaration is found in the CSS file.
+UTF-8 is the default, so you won’t have to create a settings object at all if you don’t intend to change that.

+	$oSettings = Sabberworm\CSS\Settings::create()->withDefaultCharset('windows-1252');
+	new Sabberworm\CSS\Parser($sText, $oSettings);

-### Strict parsing
+#### Strict parsing

-To have the parser choke on invalid rules, supply a Sabberworm\CSS\Settings object:
+To have the parser choke on invalid rules, supply a thusly configured Sabberworm\CSS\Settings object:

 	$oCssParser = new Sabberworm\CSS\Parser(file_get_contents('somefile.css'), Sabberworm\CSS\Settings::create()->beStrict());

+#### Disable multibyte functions

+To achieve faster parsing, you can choose to have PHP-CSS-Parser use regular string functions instead of `mb_*` functions.
+This should work fine in most cases, even for UTF-8 files, as all the multibyte characters are in string literals.
+Still it’s not recommended to use this with input you have no control over as it’s not thoroughly covered by test cases.

+	$oSettings = Sabberworm\CSS\Settings::create()->withMultibyteSupport(false);
+	new Sabberworm\CSS\Parser($sText, $oSettings);

 ### Manipulation